 2. SharePoint is lacking in essential features

-Another reason why SharePoint is starting to show signs of aging is that it doesn’t provide all the essential intranet features you’d expect, unless you choose to pay for the most expensive package.
-For example, social tools and advanced search are only available for enterprise users, despite these features being a staple of intranet software.
+Another reason why SharePoint is starting to show signs of ageing is that it doesn’t provide all the essential intranet features you’d expect, unless you choose to pay for the most expensive package.
+For example, social tools and advanced search are only available for enterprise users, despite these features being a staple of online intranet software.
 No business wants to be paying for add-ons or extras that should be included as standard.

 Similarly, business intelligence features such as automations and workflows are restricted to the highest-paying customers only.
 In comparison, Claromentis provides software that empowers teams to effectively manage their business processes at every pricing point.

 Any good intranet should include personalisation features, such as the ability to target specific information to different teams.
 Claromentis, for example, uses content targeting technology that pushes company news, announcements, and department-specific data to the relevant staff.
 This ensures that users aren’t bombarded with information that’s not related to their role or needs.
 You wouldn’t, for instance, want staff based in your UK office to get an update that’s meant for your US team.

 Despite their importance, SharePoint lacks these essential personalisation features.
 Without them, the system is at risk of becoming cluttered and full of irrelevant information, which will put off staff from coming back.
 Simply put, if the intranet doesn’t meet your teams’ needs, they won’t return.

 The inability to target content also increases the risk of accidentally sharing confidential information to the wrong team, leading to a critical information security breach.
 This could have serious consequences, especially if you’re handling sensitive employee or customer data.